cybera/policy-browser/notebooks/basic_telecommunication_service.md

-#### Question:
+#### Question9:

-Should some or all services that are considered to be basic telecommunications services be subsidized?
-Explain, with supporting details, which services should be subsidized and under what circumstances.
+Should broadband Internet service be defined as a basic telecommunications service?
+What other services, if any, should be defined as basic telecommunications services?

 `Solr searches`